omcoch/omcoch/README.md

  👀

- I’m interested especially in web development, but also in security, automation and coding overall.
+ I’m interested especially in web development, but also in security, automation and **coding** overall.

  🌱

- I’m currently learning, but I have already started looking for my first wonderful job!
+ I’m currently learning, but I have already started looking for my **wonderful job**!